 Identifying Conduct and Safety representatives at locally hosted events

 - There may be in-person events where dedicated team members are not present.
 In this case, local organizers must designate at least 2 volunteers to serve as conduct and safety representatives for the event.
-These representatives will be supplied with special badges by the IIIF Community and Communications officer ahead of time.
+These representatives will be supplied with special badges by IIIF staff ahead of time.
 Any reports received at local events should immediately be shared with dedicated team for further investigation.

 Factors to consider in determining a course of action: